Swekshas08/Kaggle-courses/README.md

 # Kaggle-courses
-Lecture notes and programming exercise from all Tutorials on Kaggle.
+Programming exercise from all Tutorials on Kaggle.
 You can find all my works here.

 If it's helpful for you, please star this repository and follow me.